met4citizen/Hypergraph/README.md

 The local multiway coordinates can be projected into some lower dimension by first calculating the distance matrix and then doing multidimensional scaling.
-One possible way to do the projection is to build a graph in which each node represents a group of close-by tokens/events.
-These groups can then be connected to their 1-3 nearest neighbours by using k-NN algorithm.
+Al alternative way to do the projection is to build a graph in which each node represents a group of close-by tokens/events.
+These groups can then be connected to their 1-3 nearest neighbours by using a k-NN algorithm.

 *[1] Kanerva, P. (2019).
 Computing with High-Dimensional Vectors.
 IEEE Design & Test, 36(3):7–14.*